Product placement: Apparel and accessories

 The James Bond series has also featured associations with various accessory and fashion brands, such as Rolex and Omega watches, Calvin Klein clothing, and Samsonite luggage.

 Vera Wang, Carolina Herrera, Christian Lacroix, Lanvin, Dior, Oscar De La Renta, Manolo Blahnik and Vivienne Westwood were all featured in the TV series Sex and the City.
-Under Armour, an athletic wear company, currently worth $6.67 billion, has been featured in films such as the Fast and the Furious The Martian, 22 Jump Street, and Fantastic Four to name a few.
+Under Armour has been featured in films such as the Fast and the Furious The Martian, 22 Jump Street, and Fantastic Four.

 Consumer electronics and computers

 Apple's products frequently appear in films, music videos and on television.
 Apple has stated that they do not pay for this, but declined to discuss how its products are placed; some Apple placements have stemmed from their products' ubiquity and position as a status symbol, rather than actual paid promotion.
 For example, Pixar films have often included references to Apple products as an homage to company co-founder Steve Jobs, who was an early investor in the studio.
+Apple products are also prominently displayed in shows produced for their streaming service Apple TV+.
+The Wall Street Journal reported that, in a sample of 74 Apple TV+ episodes, over 700 instances of Apple product placement were shown, either on set or actively being used by characters.

-The 2010 Modern Family episode "Game Changer" prominently featured the iPad and aired prior to its launch, while the 2015 episode "Connection Lost" was presented entirely from the perspective of Claire Dunphy's MacBook laptop, who interacted with other characters via FaceTime video calls and iMessage, while also using other Mac OS X applications.
+The 2010 Modern Family episode "Game Changer" prominently featured the iPad and aired prior to its launch, while the 2015 episode "Connection Lost" was presented entirely from the perspective of a MacBook owned by main character Claire Dunphy, who interacted with other characters via FaceTime video calls and iMessage, and used other macOS applications.
 Show creator Steven Levitan said the show had an ongoing relationship with Apple, but did not elaborate further.
 In the case of the former, while the episode's credits did state that the iPad was "provided" by Apple, the company did not pay the show's broadcaster ABC for the integration, nor buy any commercial time during the episode.
 Similarly, Apple did not provide any financial compensation for "Connection Lost", but did provide MacBook Pro and iPhone hardware for the filming, and a Mac Pro workstation for post-production.

 In video games, the most common placements are for processors or graphics cards.
 For example, in EA's Battlefield 2142, ads for Intel Core 2 processors appear on map billboards.
 EA's The Sims contains in-game advertising for Intel and for McDonald's.
-Rare's Perfect Dark Zero features many ads for Samsung in their menus.
+Rare's Perfect Dark Zero features ads for Samsung in their menus.